qvr/nonraid/README.md

 ### Driver implementation differences

 Unlike in UnRAID, where the driver replaces the kernel's standard `md` driver, the NonRAID driver has been separated into it's own kernel module (`md_nonraid`).
-This allows it to be easily added as a DKMS module on Ubuntu and Debian based systems, without needing to patch the kernel or replace the standard `md` driver.
+This allows it to be easily added as a DKMS module on supported kernel versions, without needing to patch the kernel or replace the standard `md` driver.
 Upstream UnRAID additionally patches system's standard `raid6_pq` module for RAID-6 parity calculations, NonRAID instead ships a separate `nonraid6_pq` module with the parity patches, which operates alongside the untouched `raid6_pq` module without potential conflicts.

 While this is a fork, we try to keep the changes to driver minimal to make syncs with upstream easier.
 The driver currently has patches to rebrand and separate the module from `md` and from `raid6_pq`, and a couple of patches to prevent kernel crashes if starting the array without importing all disks first or importing in the "wrong" order.